-We are expanding our open-source activities and have founded the Eclipse Dataspace Working Group (EDWG) with the Eclipse Foundation.
+To support the development of open-source software for data spaces we founded the Eclipse Dataspace Working Group (EDWG) with the Eclipse Foundation.
 Together we will build a robust open-source ecosystem for secure data sharing.
 This collaboration leverages the Eclipse governance framework to speed up the creation of universally accepted standards and software components for data spaces.